jinglebiscuits/afterschool-cs-program/syllabus-13-weeks.md

 Week 3 — From paper to screen: draw the board
 - Big idea: Coordinate systems and sprites.
-- Activities: p5.js setup, draw cities as circles and routes as lines; handle mouse clicks.
+- Activities: OpenProcessing class sign-in and p5.js setup; draw cities as circles and routes as lines; handle mouse clicks.
 - Outcome: Starter sketch showing 6–8 cities and a few routes; click highlights.

 Week 4 — Model the map with data